-While the Theme Template delivers simple, fast customization for GitPitch slide decks, the use of custom CSS gives you highly targeted and almost unlimited control over the look-and-feel of any presentation.
+While the Theme Builder delivers simple, fast customization for GitPitch slide decks, the use of custom CSS gives you highly targeted and almost unlimited control over the look-and-feel of any presentation.

 This feature is powered by Cascading Style Sheets aka.
 CSS.
 As a presentation author you can define and activate new CSS style rules that override the default style rules inherited from the fixed theme active on your presentation.